The great thing about home automation is that by nature, it is totally customisable to each individual house or homeowner’s needs.

 If you’re wondering where to start, it’s best to pick the easy upgrades.
 That way, you’re not discouraged by difficult installations or turned away by expensive price tags on the more costly smart devices on the market today.
 Most people choose smart home devices like lighting and outlets to start, but that’s certainly not the only option.

-The reason that many people choose lights and electrical outlets for their first smart home upgrades is because these two elements are the simplest and most affordable option.
+The reason that many people choose lights and electrical outlets for their first smart home upgrades is that these two elements are the simplest and most affordable options.
 You can buy smart bulbs for less than $10 each, and a smart outlet replacement can be purchase for around $25-$35, depending on all of the built-in features you want.
 Some outlets simply connect your plugged-in devices to an automated system.
 Others include integrated USB and WiFi for the ultimate in smart technology.

 Of course, there are more expensive smart light fixtures and outlet options on the market, but the point of starting here is that it can be an affordable place to start.
 Plus, you can upgrade one light or outlet at a time if you want, making it ultra-budget-friendly for those who are looking to save.